 CONF (followed by numbers….)

-DOE, NASA and the Department of Defense are top sponsors and EPA is another important agency with substantial technical report work.
+DOE (Department of Energy), NASA (space), and the DOD (defense) are top sponsors.
+EPA (environmental protection) is another important agency with substantial technical report work.
 A number of U.S. Government sponsors now make technical reports available full text online.